ordina-jworks/ordina-jworks.github.io/_posts/2019-02-05-observables.md

 In our new setup, we want both, header and datatable, to subscribe to the same Observable, so a call for new data will result in an update in the datatable and the header.
 To make this happen, we will use some kind of layer in between.
-The layer will provide our components with one and only one and the same `Observable`.
+This new layer will provide our components with one and only one and the same `Observable` and will mask the the communication layer from the view's controller.
-Both components will subscribe to this component, so they both get updated by the same result.
+Both components will subscribe to this service, so they both get updated by the same result.
 We can do this by creating a simple `Subject` in our service and return that Subject as an Observable to our components.
 We can then implement other calls for this service that will trigger an update of the data, and send it through this subject to both components.
 Because we are not providing a filter when we call the getter for the `Observable` (Subject) we should also find a way of providing the filter to the service, before requerying the data.
-This means we can/are going to use one shared filter, for both components, which makes sense in this case.
+This means we can/are going to use one shared filter, for both components, which makes sense in this case, but not in all use cases.

 <div style="text-align: center;" >
   <img src="/img/observables-the-right-way/second-step.png" width="60%">